heikomat/minstall/README.md

 # What does it do?
 It installs dependencies of all modules (and possibly these of submodules of submodules etc.) into the root-`node_modules`.
-It also symlinks all the modules to the root-`node_modules`
+It also symlinks all the modules to the root-`node_modules` When it encounters a dependency, that has already been installed in an incompatible version, it'll install those incompatible depencenies in their own node_modules-folder within the module that has these dependencies

 # Why does it do this (what is the benefit)?
 - It allows the automatic installation of sub-modules that are in a `modules`-folder on `npm install`.